eandersonEverfi/product-qa-docs/docs/buttonBlock.md

 makes sure the  button with tooltip is centered verticall in the viewport

-verifying that the tooltip  is displayed post rollover
+force = true prevent scrolling so the tippy is on the right side of the button

 waiting for the position of the presented tooltip is in its final state before continuing with the test

 visual check -  After btn rollover